equalitie/ouinet/README.md

 At that point one can disable the proxying through injector, clear browser's cached data and try to point the browser to the same non secured HTTP page.

-### Unit

-Currently only test to see if forwarding to injector works

 ```
 $ ./test.sh <BUILD DIR>/client